Global Well-Posedness For Half-Wave Maps With $S^2$ and $\mathbb{H}^2$ Targets For Small Smooth Initial Data: Global Well-Posedness With target

 For the frequency fold $c=(c_k)_{k\in \Z}$ such that

 We can further deduce that

 Thus we conclude that

 So we extend the local solution $u$ globally to prove Proposition \ref{prop:waveform}.
-Our task now reduce to show Proposition \ref{main-prop}. \begin{proof}[Proof of Proposition \ref{main-prop} ] We use a continuity argument to show that the \eqref{control} hold on $[0,T]\times \R^n$.
+Our task reduces to show Proposition \ref{main-prop}. \begin{proof}[Proof of Proposition \ref{main-prop} ] We use a continuity argument to show that the \eqref{control} hold on $[0,T]\times \R^n$.
 We define the solution time interval s.t.

 If we prove the interval $I=[0,T]$, then we prove the Proposition \ref{main-prop}.
 Firstly, $I$ is a non-empty set.
 We know the initial data lies underneath the frequency fold $c$, i.e.

 Thus $0\in I$, and $I \neq \emptyset$.